culring/circumscribedCircleAsm/README.md

 Following algorithms used:
   * Bresenham's line algorithm for drawing a triangle
-  * midpoint circle algorihtm for drawing a circle.
+  * midpoint circle algorihtm for drawing a circumcircle.

 Sample output: